silverwolfdoc/convex-oci/README.md

 - Test local access: `curl http://127.0.0.1:6791`
 - Ensure backend is healthy and accessible

+### "The deployment URL or admin key is invalid" Error

+**Symptoms:** Dashboard login fails with "The deployment URL or admin key is invalid" error.

+**Solutions:**
+- **Check for whitespace**: Ensure there are no leading or trailing spaces in the admin key when copying/pasting
+- Verify deployment URL format: Use exactly `https://api.example.com` (no trailing slash, no path)
+- Verify admin key format: Should be `convex-self-hosted|...` (include the full key with prefix)
+- Regenerate admin key: `./set-admin-key.sh AUTO` (automatically trims whitespace)
+- Clear browser cache and try again
+- Check browser console (F12) for network errors when attempting login

 ### TLS Certificates Not Obtained

 **Symptoms:** Caddy fails to obtain SSL certificates, "rate limit" errors.